 Specify a Lookup File.

-This file is a single list of values.
-It does not require a header.
-Every line of the Lookup File might be used as a masked value.
+This file is a single list of values that does not require a header, every line of the Lookup File might be used as a masked value.
 The Lookup File must be ASCII or UTF-8 encoding compatible.
+The lookup file can be referenced locally or with a specified/uploaded URI.
 The following is sample file content:

 Smallville Clarkville Farmville Townville Cityname Citytown Towneaster